alburezg/alburezg.github.io/index.md

 {: .notice}

-**Alburez-Gutierrez, D.**, E. Zagheni and M. Kolk.
-(Forthcoming). *Women's experience of child death: a global demographic perspective.* Demography (Accepted for publication).
+**Alburez-Gutierrez, D.**, Kolk, M. and Zagheni E. (Forthcoming). *Women's experience of child death: A global demographic perspective.* Demography (Accepted for publication).
 Temporary DOI:[10.31235/osf.io/s69fz](https://osf.io/preprints/socarxiv/s69fz/).

 ## Or watch a short video-publication of my work on the demography of genocide